Category Archive: Books

 5. High Yield Neuroanatomy:

-One of the best of the fantastic High Yield Series Top Ten Books for Second Year Medical Students (Amazon link).
-I also highly recommend High Yield Embryology Top Ten Books for Second Year Medical Students, Immunology Top Ten Books for Second Year Medical Students, and Biostatistics Top Ten Books for Second Year Medical Studentsfor second year students.
+One of the best of the fantastic High Yield Series (Amazon link).
+I also highly recommend High Yield Embryology, Immunology, and Biostatistics for second year students.
 Each is rated very well by students.

-6. BRS Pathology (or Rapid Review Pathology Top Ten Books for Second Year Medical Students):
+6. BRS Pathology (or Goljan Rapid Review Pathology):

 You will benefit from a basic pathology book during your second year.
 Use it to get a broad understanding of each subject at the beginning and end of each class you take.
+I prefer the BRS book, but many students prefer the Goljan Pathology book.
 Later in this list I will suggest a full path textbook, but this is more for reference than studying.

 7. Lippincott’s Microcards:

-Like the Pharmcards above, I found these flashcards to be high yield and very efficient.
-You save time by not making your own and they have all the necessary information.
+Like the Pharmcards discussed above, I found these flashcards to be high yield and very efficient.
+You will save time by not making your own flashcards and they have all the necessary information.

 8. First Aid for Step 1: